EronWright/vagrant-mesos-cluster/README.md

 ### Validation
 Let's use kafkacat to produce and consume some data.
 Notice that the broker endpoint is needed from above.

+_If kafkacat isn't available on your system, build and use the kafkacat image provided in `tools/kafkacat/`._

 ```
 (dcoscli) $ kafkacat -L -b 100.0.10.101:31000
 Metadata for all topics (from broker -1: 100.0.10.101:31000/bootstrap):